2020 Impact Factor: 5.042

 - Is free of personal references [“in press” articles; language such as “we (citation)” or “our previous work (citation)”; precise location for samples; and etc.]; that is, the manuscript is “blinded”;

 - Is free of word-processing codes (including those such as “properties”) that may identify authors);

-- Uses language that is respectful of people with disabilities (see General Guidelines for Reducing Bias in the Publication Manual of the APA, 6th Edition, pp. 71–77);
+- Uses language that is respectful of people with disabilities (see Chapter 5, ‘Bias-Free Language Guidelines,' in the Publication Manual of the APA);

 - Reports effect sizes as appropriate;

 - Has digital object identification (doi) numbers for appropriate references;

 - Uses a title that includes no more than 12-15 words;

 - Has an abstract that is no longer than 150 words;